Key Takeaways

 The Origin of Ice Baths

-The emergence of ice baths has always been the topic of speculation, with allegations from various historical eras.
+The emergence of ice baths practices has always been the topic of speculation, with allegations from various historical eras.
 Still, the development of cold-water immersion would have been impossible had people not discovered the physical and medical benefits of the cold generally.
 Notably, ancient Greek and Egyptian theories laid the foundation for the progression of cold-water immersion.
 Here are more details about cold water immersion and various cultures.

 Egyptian Ice Bathing